bob-crutchley/cxfrs-routing/README.md

 The `-s` option will start the bundle once it is installed.

 #### Managing OSGI Bundles
-All of the following examples are executed in the JBOSS FUSE client
+All of the following examples are executed in the **JBboss Fuse client**
 ##### Listing Bundles
 `osgi:list` can be used to show all bundles:
 ```